cyberfused/assignment-2/README.md

 Moreover, you will need to discuss with other members in your group and complete a group agreement document following the given template (GroupAgreement.docx).

-The files must be updated and pushed to the repository by Monday Sept 29th 2025.
+The files should be updated and pushed to the repository by Monday Oct 6th 2025.
 After that time, you should not make any changes to those files.

 ### Task-1: Improve the SQL grammar for generation-based fuzzing